JPEG vs RAW: Which photo format is best for construction timelapse?

 One of the biggest advantages to capturing RAW is colour correction.

 RAW images retain more detailed colour information about what the camera sensor saw.

-For an outdoor long-term timelapse, it is common to experience all kinds of lighting conditions, with corresponding differences in white balance.
+For an outdoor long-term timelapse, there will be a huge variation in lighting conditions, with the corresponding differences in white balance.

 With RAW images, the white balance can be selected during post-processing, rather than needing to be set in camera.